 Identifying Evergreen Content Opportunities

+When looking for opportunities to write evergreen content, research is essential.
+Keyword research can help you identify opportunities where your content could stand out in the SERP.
+Take a minute to think about which evergreen topics you or your business could speak to.
+Then plug a few of them into an SEO technology like Conductor Searchlight to find keywords you could target.
 What should you look for in a keyword?
 Start by looking for keywords that have a high monthly search volume.
 Evergreen pieces of content are usually informative and exhaustive, and should target a keyword with lots of demand around it.
 You’ll get the best ROI on your efforts if you target high-volume, head keyword opportunities with your evergreen content.

 Depending on your plans for your piece of content, you may also want to avoid targeting any keywords with dates in them.
 While evergreen content can rank for keywords with dates in them, think of the upkeep.
 You would have to consistently go back and update the on-page information to refresh it.